Jack London Award for Educational Innovation

 - The impact of this program on students and how it might be adaptable to other settings

-Now in its 27th year, the Jack London Award for Educational Innovation celebrates good ideas and great programs and the people who make them happen in our local public schools.
+2015 will be the 28th year for the Jack London Award for Educational Innovation, celebrating good ideas and great programs and the people who make them happen in our local public schools.
 All Sonoma County Public Schools are invited to nominate innovative programs for this honor.

-This year's application deadline is February 14, 2014 and the awards will be presented on Tuesday, May 13, 2014 in the School of Education Education Awards Ceremony on the SSU Campus, starting at 5:00 PM.
+The application deadline will be in February 2015 and the awards will be presented on in May 2015 at Sonoma State University in the School of Education Education Awards Ceremony on the SSU Campus, starting at 5:00 PM.
 The ceremony is open to the public; all ages are welcome to attend the celebration.

 2013 Jack London Award Recipients